WAWE: One on One Sports

 On March 1, 1999, became a brokered affiliate of One on One Sports (later called Sporting News Radio), airing One on One Sports programming from 6 a.m. to 4 p.m.
 One on One Sports moved to the station from AM 950 WIDB.

 K-Love

-On March 1, 2001, Sporting News Radio moved to AM 820 WYPA, and the station began to sell its airtime to Educational Media Foundation which broadcast its K-LOVE Christian adult contemporary format.
+On March 1, 2001, Sporting News Radio moved to AM 820 WYPA and Rebel Radio signed off as well as all other brokered programming on the station, and the station began to sell its airtime to Educational Media Foundation which broadcast its K-LOVE Christian adult contemporary format.
 In 2007, Elgin Broadcasting Company sold WJKL to Educational Media Foundation for $17 million.

 After purchasing the station in 2007, Educational Media Foundation changed WJKL's city of license from Elgin to Glendale Heights.
 In 2010, the station's transmitter was moved from Elgin to the Oakbrook Terrace Tower in Oakbrook Terrace, Illinois, moving to a higher location closer to Chicago, while reducing its power to 3,500 watts ERP.